danielchg/danielchg.github.io/content/posts/oc-mirror/index.md

 ### Deploy disconnected registry

-In order to follow this tutorial it is required a running registry where we are going to push all the mirror images.
+It is required a running registry where we are going to push all the mirror images.
 Just for testing purpose I have deployed it with [this script](https://github.com/danielchg/oc-mirror-procedure/blob/main/deploy_registry.sh).
 There are multiples ways to deploy a registry, for instance Red Had has a light version of Quay.io for this purpose, that is documented [in here](https://docs.openshift.com/container-platform/4.11/installing/disconnected_install/installing-mirroring-creating-registry.html).

-You can follow the below commands if you are running this on RHEL or Fedora.

 ```bash
 git clone https://github.com/danielchg/oc-mirror-procedure.git